Prag8855/aab/content/glossary/WG.md

 Related_guides: guides/find-a-flat-in-berlin.md
 ---

 A *WG* or *Wohngemeinschaft* is an apartment where multiple people live together and share the rent.
 It's called a shared apartment or flatshare in English.
 Living in a WG is a good way to save on rent.
-Most WGs are listed on [WG-Gesucht](https://www.wg-gesucht.de/) and [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/stadt/berlin/).
+Most WGs are listed on [WG-Gesucht](https://www.wg-gesucht.de/) and [Kleinanzeigen](https://www.ebay-kleinanzeigen.de/stadt/berlin/).
 For more details, see [this guide](/guides/find-a-flat-in-berlin).

 A *[[Zweck-WG]]* is a *WG* where people live together to save money, not to be friends.